 Georges Azzi, executive director of the Arab Foundation for Freedoms and Equality and Outright International Felipa De Souza Awardee noted, “...Other courts could still convict people, but we’re very hopeful -- we’re seeing that the trend now is not to criminalize homosexuality.”

 Nigerian attorney Oba Nsugbe has filed for a constitutional challenge against the Same-Sex Marriage Prohibition Act 2014 in the high court in Lagos to decriminalize homosexuality.
-The Same-Sex Marriage Prohibition Act 2014 also encompasses penalties for “the public show of same sex amorous relationship directly or indirectly,” and “registration of gay clubs, societies and organisations, their sustenance, processions and meetings.”
+The Same-Sex Marriage Prohibition Act 2014 also encompasses penalties for “the public show of same sex amorous relationship directly or indirectly,” and “registration of gay clubs, societies and organizations, their sustenance, processions, and meetings.”

 Singapore’s high court has twice upheld the constitutionality of Section 377A; entrusting any further action to the country’s parliament.
 After the decision to decriminalize homosexuality in India, Singaporean diplomat and lawyer Tommy Koh called for activists to raise another challenge to the law.
 A response to both this decision and calls from Koh has been seen with Johnson Ong Ming, also known by his stage name, DJ Big Kid.
 Ming brought a challenge before Singapore’s High Court to Section 377A of Singapore’s Penal Court just four days after the news from India had arrived.
 Currently in Singapore, 55% of residents still support section 377 according to a recent poll.